c4arl0s/UML-And-Object-Oriented-Design-Foundations/README.md

 # 26. [Sequence Diagrams](https://github.com/c4arl0s/uml-and-object-oriented-design-foundations#uml-and-object-oriented-design-foundations---content)

-Use case and class diagrams are static diagrams.
-They are great at representing the structure of our system.
+**Use case and class diagrams are static diagrams**.
+They are great at representing **the structure of our system**.

 What if we need to show how the objects interact with each other?.
 When are objects created and for how long are they around?.
 Static diagrams can´t answer these questions.

-UML provides dynamic diagrams to represent how objects communicate with each other.
-The most common dynamic diagram is the sequence diagrams.
+UML provides dynamic diagrams to represent how objects communicate with each other. **The most common dynamic diagram is the sequence diagrams**.

 > We use the sequence diagram to describe the flow of logic in one particular scenario.